 The Scenic Railway is the steepest passenger rail worldwide.
 This train ride will take you down into the cool valley below.
 Listen for lyre birds and peep into old mine shafts as you follow the winding boardwalk through the valley to the skyway cablecar.
 The cable car takes you straight back up to the car park.
 Expect a breathtaking bird’s eye view of the mountains as you rise to the top.

-Smaller legs will also be able to conquer many of the walking tracks in the national park.
-Keep an eye out for any trails to or near lookouts as they tend to be shorter, well-maintained and well sign-posted.
-Govetts Leap has some great tracks to follow for as little or long as you like, and has picnic tables and toilet facilities by the carpark.
+Smaller legs can conquer many of the walking tracks in the Blue Mountains national park.
+Keep an eye out for any trails to or near lookouts.
+They tend to be shorter, well-maintained and well sign-posted.
+Govetts Leap has some great tracks with picnic tables and toilet facilities by the carpark.

 My favourite loop, through National Pass and the Valley of the Waters in Wentworth Falls, is better for older walkers.
 This walk has the works – waterfalls, rainforest, rocky crags, misty views and a café at the end.